Lynn Strongin: Life

-Writing Career
+Writing career

 Stongin has published more than two dozen poetry collections and books, along with editing various magazines and anthologies.
 Known as a pioneering writer"Present, Infinitesimal, Infinite": The Political Vision and 'Femin' Poetics of Marilyn Hacker" by Mary Biggs, Frontiers: A Journal of Women Studies, Vol. 27, No. 1, 2006, pages 4-5. who focuses on themes of feminism, lesbianism, trauma, pain, strength, illness and disability, many of Stongin's writings from the 1960s and '70s were published in influential anthologies such as Sisterhood Is Powerful: An Anthology of Writings from the Women's Liberation Movement, I Hear My Sisters Saying: Poems by Twentieth-Century Women, Rising Tides: 20th Century American Women Poets, 31 New American Poets, No More Masks!
 An Anthology of Poems by Women, and The American Literary Anthology, 2.
+During this time she also published a number of poems in various magazines and journals such as Poetry, New York Quarterly and The Ladder, the first nationally distributed lesbian publication in the United States.

 In 1980, the publisher Spinsters Ink released a call to readers and bookstores in Feminist Bookstores Newsletter seeking donations to fund the release of the press' next two titles, The Cancer Journals by Audre Lourde and Strongin's first novel Bones & Kim.
 The call for donations succeeded and both books were published.
 Bones & Kim ended up being the third book published by Spinsters Ink.
 The novel focuses on the love between a disabled writer named Kim and a younger woman, Norah, while Kim also deals with her tempestuous mother.
 Library Journal praised the novel, saying "The entwining of emotion and memory, and the tenderness women share are concerns Strongin explores in sharply etched vignettes."

 Strongin has continued to publish in recent decades, with her poetry, reviews and writings appearing in a large number of literary journals including Antigonish Review, Poetry, Poetry Flash, Southern Humanities Review, Shenandoah, and storySouth along with anthologies such as Avant-Garde for the New Millennium, Best of the Web 2009, Blood to Remember: American Poets on the Holocaust, and Visiting Emily: Poems Inspired by the Life and Work of Emily Dickinson.